exploratoria/exploratoria.github.io/exhibits/waves/plane-wave/readme.md

 ### A Little Math

-Plane waves are described by circular functions, sines and cosines, and so can be written
+Plane waves are described by circular functions, sines and cosines, and so can be written as the functions

 \\[ \sin ( kx \pm \omega t ) \text{or} \cos ( kx \pm \omega t ) \\]

+where <i>k</i> is the wave number and &omega; is the frequency of the wave.